Sebasu11/machine-learning-engineer-nanodegree/README.md

-# Machine Learning Engineer Nanodegree - Udacity
+# Machine Learning Engineer Nanodegrees - UDACITY

-Repository contains all project files
+## SageMaker Deployment Project

+The notebook and Python files provided here result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.